ashr81/react-tiny-toast/packages/react-tiny-toast/README.md

   delay: number, // time in milli seconds
   timeout: number, // time in mulli seconds
   uniqueCode: string | number // helps in avoiding duplicate toast message when triggered multiple times by user actions.
+  className: string // className to customize your styles for the toast element build by package..
 }
 ```